xformerfhs/VBAUtilities/README.md

 ## Timing

-### HighPrecisionTimer
+### HighPrecisionStopwatch

-A high precision timer that uses the Windows Performance Counter which has a resolution better than 0.000001 seconds (1µs).
+A high precision stopwatch that uses the Windows Performance Counter which has a resolution better than 0.000001 seconds (1µs).

 ### Waiter